math2001/math2001.github.io/content/post/bash-find.md

 What does it do?
 It "finds" files.
 By default, it outputs their path relative to where you ran `find`.
-But, in addition of providing you with advanced "filters" it actually allows you to run commands on each of those files.
+But, in addition of providing you with advanced "filters" it actually allows you to run commands on each of those files.<!--more-->

-Let's get started!<!--more-->

 ### The basics